microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 <div class="info">

 > If you are using the CLI, you won't really be connecting to the selected provider.
-The CLI offers a proxy to simulare the connection to the provider and gives you a fake userId.
+The CLI offers a proxy to simulate the connection to the provider and gives you a fake userId.

 </div>